-Presenter(s): Stephanie Smith-Budhai, Assistant Professor and Director of Graduate Education and Laura Taddei, Assistant Professor, Education, Neumann University, Aston, PA career-ready credentials, we illustrate six ways schedules can be altered to provide student support.
+Presenter(s): Stephanie Smith-Budhai, Assistant Professor and Director of Graduate Education and Laura Taddei, Assistant Professor, Education, Neumann University, Aston, PA schedules can be altered to provide student support.
 We will also show how teacher planning time can be stored so that one-half or full-day planning days can occur on a rotational basis.